fawazshabir/fawaz-portfolio/README.md

-# 👨‍🔧 Fawaz's Engineering Portfolio
+# 👨‍🔧 Iris's Engineering Portfolio

 Hi, I'm an engineering enthusiast focused on embedded systems, PCB design, and communication systems.
 This is my portfolio of hands-on hardware and software projects.